mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

-It's somewhat ugly that the provided parameters would be duplicated among every single method of the generated instances, but this is the trivial, definitional de-sugaring.
+It's somewhat ugly that the provided parameters would be duplicated among every single method of the generated instances, but this is the trivial, definitional desugaring.
 The compiler could certainly do something more clever.
-This de-sugaring justifies the scoping rules mentioned earlier.

-Another issue is that if we now generate more instances than before, then there will be an ambiguity with any old declarations, particularly orphans.
-I think that it's reasonable to assume that if an instance is given in the same module, then that instance should be given priority (perhaps generating a WARNING that can be supressed with a pragma).
-As far as orphans go, they are known to be dangerous, so it is fine to break orphan assumptions.
+This desugaring justifies the scoping rules mentioned earlier.
+I'm not even sure if "templates" should be instantiated in the way that their name suggests.
+Since there is certainly finite usage of them in a given program, it's reasonable to literally instantiate them.
+At once, it might be more efficient to only compile the template, and provide the parameters at runtime.

 Why?
 ====